MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/MarketingFormTemplate.md

 #### Traits

 <details>
-<summary>List of traits for the emailContentlanguage_display attribute are listed below.</summary>
+<summary>List of traits for the language_display attribute are listed below.</summary>

 *is.dataFormat.character*
   *is.dataFormat.big*